 We were thinking of travelling with my daughter to Istanbul, I was just wondering about the food standards as she is immune compromised.

 No not allergies, Its her immune system is not strong so food has to be prepared hygienically.
-We were advised not to take her to Asia for example. over 6 years agoAnswered by M. Douglass via WorldNomads.com
+We were advised not to take her to Asia for example. about 7 years agoAnswered by M. Douglass via WorldNomads.com

-Thanks so much, I look forward to hearing from you. over 6 years agoAnswered by M. Douglass via WorldNomads.com
+Thanks so much, I look forward to hearing from you. about 7 years agoAnswered by M. Douglass via WorldNomads.com

 Sorry to hear about your daughter.